 North of Auckland, in a stretch of land called Gibbs Farms, sits Anish Kapoor’s Dismemberment, Site 1 (2009).
-The scale of this sculpture is frighteningly extraordinary and is the largest one that Kapoor has ever created; it is the height of an 8 story building.
+The scale of this sculpture is frighteningly extraordinary and is the largest one that Kapoor has ever created; it is the height of an eight story building.

 How the work makes you feel

 Unsurprisingly, the sculpture makes little effort to blend in with the expansive landscape; however, it does a great job of complementing it.
-The sculpture imposes itself on you, and it draws you in, dominating the area in which it sits, so much so that the sculpture appears to have always been there.
+The artwork imposes itself on you, and it draws you in, dominating the area in which it sits, so much so that the sculpture appears to have always been there.
 This speaks to the work that went into the sculpture’s construction and design.

 Video of Dismemberment, Site 1, 2009